 People in those countries eat less dairy than in North America and Europe, they write.

 Study author Mahshid Dehghan, PhD, a researcher at Population Health Research Institute in Canada, told The Guardian that people living in wealthier countries who don’t eat much dairy might also benefit from adding more milk, cheese, or yogurt to their diet.

 Whole-fat dairy products gained their bad rep because they contain high amounts of saturated fat, which raises LDL (“bad”) cholesterol level, a

 The extra fat also adds calories to your diet, which may lead to weight gain.

-The researchers, though, point out that dairy contains many nutrients that are good for us, including:
+The researchers, though, point out that dairy contains many

 - amino acids

 - vitamins K-1 and K-2

 So focusing only on saturated fats misses these benefits.